LAST INDUCTION 9-18-22

-We are so proud that this past September 18, 2022 we held our seventh Induction Ceremony.
+We are so proud that we held our seventh Induction Ceremony in September, 2022.
 It took place at the Dover High School auditorium at 100 Grace Street in Dover.
 Family and guests shared the honor of these DHS graduates lifetime achievements.

-We were honored with our guest speakers, Dover's Mayor Carolyn Blackman, Dr. Krista Seanor, President, Dover Board of Education, Dr. James McLaughlin, Superintendent of Schools, and Mr. Freddy Nunez, Principal of Dover High School.
+We were honored with our guest speakers, including Dover's Mayor, the President, Dover Board of Education, our Superintendent of Schools, and Principal of Dover High School.

 It takes the full committee over two years to find candidates, submit their names, review each and every person, to be admitted into the presdigous Hall of Fame of Distinguished Alumni.

-We are very proud to have presented to you those chosen for the 2022 ceremony.
+We are very proud to have presented to you those chosen for the 2022 ceremony, and look forward to the 2025 Induction Class to be held in September, 2025.

 Presenting the